sodekiranavinash/sodekiranavinash/README.md

-- 👋 Hi, I’m @sodekiranavinash
+- 👋 Hi, I’m @kiran Avinash Sode
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Challenging Projects
-- 🌱 I’m currently learning python
+- 🌱 I’m currently working as Full Stack Engineer in UK based product company
 - 💞️ I’m looking to contribute to open source projects based on python and c#
 - 📫 How to reach me just leave a message at kiranavinash.sode@gmail.com